Water Security Grand Challenge Webinar Series

 October 27 and October 28, 2020

-Join us for a 2-day virtual summit in coordination with the White House Office of American Innovation, the Office of Science and Technology Policy, and the Council on Environmental Quality.
-On Tuesday, October 27, 2020 from 12:30–5:00 p.m. and Wednesday, October 28, 2020 from 1:00–4:00 p.m.
-Eastern, the summit will focus on future of water infrastructure and innovation in the United States, and the role of the DOE and other Federal agencies in supporting research and invention to achieve a more water secure future.
+This 2-day virtual summit was held in coordination with the White House Office of American Innovation, the Office of Science and Technology Policy, and the Council on Environmental Quality.
+The summit focused on the future of water infrastructure and innovation in the United States, and the role of the DOE and other Federal agencies in supporting research and invention to achieve a more water secure future.

 Wastewater Resource Recovery Webinar